Eastore-project/fil-deal-wrapper/README.md

 6. **Add ERC20 Funds to the Contract**

    Transfer approved ERC20 tokens to the `MarketDealWrapper` contract.
-These funds will be used to automatically pay the Storage Provider for the deals made.
+These funds will be used to automatically pay the Storage Provider for the deals made. [[USDFC add trans](https://calibration.filfox.info/en/message/bafy2bzacebykgvm5psapxwzapk3xwtzzr5lb2tcx3hopufikdcsw4v344nb5o)]

    ```bash
    wrappedeal write-contract add-funds-erc20 \